 Social media is used to give teens advice in a more effective way and it can reach a wider audience at once than having a one-on-one conversation.
 YouTube is one of the most used social media platforms that people use to express themselves on various subjects.
-Teens also use social media like Facebook to work on collaborated assignments.
+Teens also use social media sites like Facebook to work on collaboration assignments.
 They can discuss and share ideas, plan and delegate tasks, and upload and provide feedback on assignments.

 Social media platforms like Wikipedia and YouTube are a huge source of information that can help teenagers develop and refine their different skills and even help them learn to speak different languages.
 Some YouTube videos can provide your teens with some objective views on various issues that can help them make better-informed decisions.